Nana1423/SoftwareDesignAndArchitecture/README.md

 ## Course #2: Design Pattern

 This course extends object-oriented analysis and design by incorporating design patterns to create interactive applications.
-Through a survey of established design patterns, you will gain a foundation for more complex software applications.
-Finally, you will identify problematic software designs by referencing a catalog of code smells.
+Through a survey of established design patterns, I gain a foundation for more complex software applications.
+Finally, identify problematic software designs by referencing a catalog of code smells.

 Skills developed on this course: